Admiralmatt/Rabbot/README.md

 All commands and responces are listed in data file.
 Each command can have different access levels.

- Contact me to add a cammand to this list
+ Contact me to add a command to this list